 About the Aberdeenshire Health and Social Care Partnership

-Adult Social Care and Health services in Aberdeenshire are delivered by a partnership of Aberdeenshire Council and NHS Grampian.
+Adult Social Care and Health services in Aberdeenshire are coordinated and delivered by a partnership of Aberdeenshire Council and NHS Grampian.
 The Scottish Government legislated to integrate health and social care.
-As a result the Aberdeenshire Health and Social Care Partnership (AHSCP) was launched on 1 April 2016.
+As a result the Aberdeenshire Health and Social Care Partnership (AHSCP) was formed.

 Building on a person's abilities, we will deliver high quality person-centred care to enhance their independence and well being in their own community.